wandyezj/wandyezj.github.io/docs/_posts/2022-01-03-diffusion-of-innovations.md

 categories: software
 ---

+_Rogers, Everett M. Diffusion of innovations, 5th Edition.
+Free Press, 2003._

-Diffusion of Innovations by Everett M. Rogers (Rogers, Everett M. Diffusion of Innovations, 5th Edition) discusses factors that lead to the spread and adoption of `innovations` (really any practice).
+Diffusion of Innovations by Everett M. Rogers discusses factors that lead to the spread and adoption of `innovations` (really any practice).

 `Diffusion` is the process by which (1) an `innovation` (2) is `communicated` through certain `channels` (3) `over time` (4) among members of a `social system`.
 (11)